-Types of Services Funded (Fiscal Year 2017-18)
+Table 42: Types of Services Funded (Fiscal Year 2020-2021)

-Inclusive of the District funded Oral DHH academic program at the NPS, Echo Center provides daily services that include aural habilitation/listening and spoken language development, auditory skills development, academic pre/post teaching, resource support for classroom teachers, daily listening checks, daily device checks and troubleshooting, and low incidence equipment (Roger DM systems).
-These services are provided by qualified DHH teachers specially trained in Oral Deaf Education in order to work with students with hearing loss who have chosen spoken language as their MOC.
+Inclusive of the District funded listening and spoken language academic program at the NPS, Echo Center provides daily services that include aural habilitation/listening and spoken language development, auditory skills development, academic pre/post teaching, resource support for classroom teachers, daily listening checks, daily device checks and troubleshooting, and low incidence equipment (Roger DM systems).
+These services are provided by qualified DHH teachers specially trained in listening and spoken language Deaf Education in order to work with students with hearing loss who have chosen spoken language as their MOC.
 Contact is maintained with each student's clinical audiologist and other outside hearing health professionals to ensure the students receive maximum benefit from their amplification devices.
-The Echo Center maintains constant communication and collaboration with the private company who provides our low incidence equipment in order to ensure that the Echo Center students have access to the most appropriate hearing assistive technology (HATS).
+The Echo Center maintains constant communication and collaboration with the private company who provides our low incidence equipment in order to ensure that the Echo Center students have access to the most appropriate hearing assistive technology (HAT S).